Seema Verma: Agency dynamics

+Coronavirus task force

 On March 2, 2020, the office of Vice President Mike Pence announced Verma's addition to the White House Coronavirus Task Force.
 As a part of the taskforce, Verma introduced temporary waivers and regulatory flexibilities for hospitals and healthcare providers.
+In June, Verma said she supported continued expanded access to telemedicine after the coronavirus pandemic receded.

 In the weeks leading up to the 2020 election, she pushed Medicare career civil servant officials to finalize a plan to issue $200 prescription drug discount cards to Medicaid beneficiaries before the November 3 election, branded with Trump's name.
 The taxpayer-funded plan was estimated to cost $7.9 billion and draw from Medicare's trust fund.

+End of tenure

+Verma's time at CMS covered 2017 to 2021, which made her one of the longest tenured administrators.
 She submitted her resignation a few days ahead of the swearing in of Joe Biden as President of the United States.

 Ethics and legal investigations

 On August 20, 2018, Verma filed a claim requesting that taxpayers reimburse her for jewelry and other items she alleged was stolen on a work-related trip to San Francisco, including a $5,900 Ivanka Trump-brand pendant.
 Although she requested $47,000, she ultimately received $2,852.40 in reimbursement.
 The incident drew criticism from Democratic Representative Joe Kennedy III, who called for her to resign.

-In her role as CMS administrator, Verma approved communications subcontracts worth more than $3.5 million of taxpayer funds to Republican-connected communications consultants and other expenses to boost her visibility and public image, leading to federal ethics and criminal investigations.
+In her role as CMS administrator, Verma approved communications subcontracts worth more than $3.5 million of taxpayer funds to Republican-connected communications consultants and other expenses to boost her visibility and public image, leading to federal ethics investigations.
 Included in the consultants' work were proposals to have Verma featured in magazines like Glamour and have her invited to prestigious events to increase her public persona.
 Verma made an effort to purchase awards and honors for herself using taxpayer dollars.
 In July 2020, the HHS Inspector General reported that Verma spent more than $5 million in taxpayer funds to do communications work, and to help raise her profile.
 The report, a result of a 15-month investigation, concluded that Verma violated federal contracting rules.

 In September 2020, Democrats on four congressional committees concluded that she "may have violated federal law," leading Congress to request a formal legal opinion from the Government Accountability Office.
 The report from GAO, issued in 2023, concluded that CMS did not violate the purpose statute, publicity or propaganda prohibition, or publicity experts prohibition when it obligated appropriations for task orders for communication services.

 In 2021, Verma said she lost her CMS-issued cell phone two days before President Biden's inauguration, resulting in the elimination of all of its stored records.
 Verma then failed to complete the standard form explaining how she lost her phone, the court records state.
 Verma was issued a new iPhone on January 18, which she returned nine days later.
 Records from that phone can not be accessed because the phone was locked and Verma said she had forgotten her passcode.